aeraglyx/stig/README.md

 ## Fresh Installation
 Make sure you have a backup of your configuration for reverting back.
 After installing this package, configure your **Specs** in **Stig Cfg**, namely:

-- Cells in Series (e.g. ADV has a 20s2p battery, so use 20)
 - Double check ADC Voltages
 - Rider Mass and Board Mass
 - Motor Torque Constant (see [ATR docs](docs/atr.md))